rse/obs-crop-control/README.md

 There can be also statically defined crop areas for quick access.
-Those defined crop areas can even be triggered by a companion [OBS Studio](https://obsproject.com) source filter in case the camera source becomes active (shown in the program).
+Those defined crop areas can even be triggered by a companion [OBS Studio](https://obsproject.com) source filter in case the camera source becomes active in the PREVIEW or PROGRAM of OBS Studio.

 This SPA can be running inside a separate Browser, inside a *Custom Browser Dock* of [OBS Studio](https://obsproject.com), or even inside a